-Walaama Chira Horn chirps and light blinks once when Welcome Chirp batteries are first connected.
+Welcome Chirp Horn chirps and light blinks once when batteries are first connected.
 Alarm Receiving Battery Power Light flashes every minute.
 Horn is silent.
-Low Battery Warning The light continues to flash (RED) and the horn also "chirps" once every minute.
-This warning should last for up to 30 days, but you should replace the batteries as soon as possible.
+Low Battery Warning The light continues to flash (RED) are the horn also "chirps" once every minute.
+This warning should last for to 30 days, but you should replace the batteries as soon as possible.
 During Testing Light flashes RED with the horn pattern (4 beeps, pause, 4 beeps), simulating a CO Alarm condition.
-CO Alarm Sensor has detected enough CO to trigger an alarm.
-Light flashes rapidly and horn sounds loudly (repeating 4 beeps, pause).
-During an alarm, move everyone to a source of fresh air.
-DO NOT move the CO Alarm!
-CO Alarm Requires Service (Malfunction Signal) The light flashes (RED) and the horn sounds 3 "chirps" every minute.
+CO Alarm CO Alarm CO Alarm Requires Service (Malfunction Signal) The light flashes (RED) and the horn sounds 3 "chirps" every minute.
 CO Alarm needs to be replaced.
 CO Alarm Has Reached Its End of Life The light flashes (RED) and the horn sounds 3 "chirps" every minute.
 CO Alarm needs to be replaced.